 I got really busy last February, but I was able to read 3 books (yehey!).
 Though I still have a good supply for this year, I keep on buying books from Bookay-Ukay Pilipinas.
-Can't wait to buy more. ;)
+I can't wait to buy more books.

-As continuation of my January post, let me share with you my February books:
+As a continuation of my January post, let me share with you my February books:

 5. Lumayo Ka Nga Sa Akin by Bob Ong